slancas1/budapest_research/no_FCL/README.md

-# Networks Without a Fully Connected Layer (FCL)
+# Networks Without a Fully-Connected Layer (FCL)

 One of the first tasks we worked on this summer was removing the FCL from our CoNNs.
 We did this because the FCL is not CNN friendly and is very computationally expensive.
 Using an FCL means global calculations are done because each element is compared to every other element and this is not CNN friendly because CNNs use local operations.
 The two subdirectories in this directory include networks without a FCL for both [2 MNIST classes] and [10 MNIST classes].
 Within these directories the different files only differ by how the loss is calculated.

 ## About the FCL

-In a normal CoNN the convolutions output a certain number of feature maps, and after the last convolutional layer a fully connected layer exists to "connect" every neuron from the previous layer to the next layer.
+In a normal CoNN the convolutions output a certain number of feature maps, and after the last convolutional layer a fully-connected layer exists to "connect" every neuron from the previous layer to the next layer.
 As explained above this operation is very computationally expensive.

 ![FCL](https://github.com/slancas1/budapest_research/blob/master/pictures/fcl.jpeg)